 To learn more about moving-coil dynamic headphone drivers, check out my article The Complete Guide To Moving-Coil Dynamic Microphones.

-For your additional information, moving-coil dynamic microphones also utilize the design described above, only the flow of energy is in reverse.
+For your additional information, moving-coil dynamic microphones also utilize the design described above; only the energy flow is reversed.
 Rather than converting audio to sound, moving-coil microphone transducers convert sound to audio.

 Size-Dependent Factors Of Headphone Drivers